CocoaPods/Molinillo/ARCHITECTURE.md

 1. Discard any requirements that aren't "binding" - that is, any that are unnecessary to cause the current conflict.
-We do this by looping over through the requirements in revers order to how they were added, removing each one if it is no necessary
+We do this by looping over through the requirements in reverse order to how they were added, removing each one if it is not necessary
 2. Loop through the array of binding requirements, looking for the highest index state that has possibilities that may still lead to a resolution.
 For each
 requirement: